CarolHubbard/IntroToProg-Python-Mod07/README.md

 # IntroToProg-Python-Mod07
-Pickling and error handling demos and concepts
+Pickling and unpickling and exceptions oh my!